Newton Notes

 ©Copyright 1994 David MacNeill

 Regular readers of Newton Notes will recall my shameless fawning over an application called FilePad, which was introduced at the Newton Platform Development Conference last December.
-The developer, Healthcare Communications of Lincoln, Nebraska, created FilePad while developing Hippocrates, a unique point-of-care data gathering application for doctors using Newton MessagePads to keep track of their patients’ progress.
+The developer, Healthcare Communications of Lincoln, Nebraska, created FilePad while developing Hippocrates, a unique point-of-care data gathering application for doctors using Newton MessagePads to keep track of their patients progress.
 Though the Hippocrates demo was certainly impressive, the collected Newton nerds at the conference went nuts when the presenter demoed the alpha version of FilePad.
 I remember thinking, "This is FileMaker in your pocket!"

-Five months later, FilePad 1.03 is here, and it’s turned out rather nicely.
-Fellow IconoClass instructor Leslie Judd and I put FilePad through it’s paces, testing all the features we could find, including a few hairy formulas, some lookups, and a test of the links to FileMaker.
+Five months later, FilePad 1.03 is here, and its turned out rather nicely.
+Fellow IconoClass instructor Leslie Judd and I put FilePad through its paces, testing all the features we could find, including a few hairy formulas, some lookups, and a test of the links to FileMaker.

 Using a file cabinet